2015–16 Texas A&M–Corpus Christi Islanders women's basketball team

 The 2015–16 Texas A&M–Corpus Christi Islanders women's basketball team represented Texas A&M University–Corpus Christi in the 2015–16 NCAA Division I women's basketball season.
-The Islanders were led by fourth year head coach Royce Chadwick.
-They played their home games at the American Bank Center and the Dugan Wellness Center and were members of the Southland Conference.
-They finished the season 9–20, 6–12 in Southland play to finish in tenth place.
+The Islanders were led by fourth-year head coach Royce Chadwick.
+They played their home games at the American Bank Center and the Dugan Wellness Center, both in Corpus Christi, Texas, and were members of the Southland Conference.
+They finished the season 9–20, 6–12 in Southland play, to finish in tenth place.
 They failed to qualify for the Southland women's tournament.

 Media

-Video streaming of all non-televised home games and audio for all road games is available at GoIslanders.com.
+Video streaming of all non-televised home games and audio for all road games were available at GoIslanders.com.